Bradford and District Iyengar Yoga

 7: A minimum of 3 weeks must be allowed between the call for nominations and any resulting election.

-8: The Institute can decide on the best method of polling their membership as long as fair and democratic process is followed.
+8: The Group can decide on the best method of polling their membership as long as fair and democratic process is followed.
 Examples of ways votes could be collected are electronically, by post or by hand.

 10: The maximum term of office is 3 years.
 After this, a representative may stand for re-election for a second term of three years.
 After this second term, the representative must stand down for at least three years and may then stand for election again.
 In the event of the rep becoming an officer of the IYA, then they will be subject to the normal rules governing terms of office of IY(UK) Ltd Executive Council members.